Welcome to Lars "Stockis" Liljeryd website,

 25. Tegnér clinical audiometer test unit for hearing tests

-26. Opthalmologists trial lens set for eye examinations
+26. Opthalmologists trial lens set for eye examinations and test chart

 27. Topcon LM-6 Lens Meter, for eyeglass verification measurements.